 H-1B Visa Urban Planner Jobs

-Urban Planner roles qualify as H-1B specialty occupations under SOC code 19-3051, requiring at least a bachelor's degree in urban planning, regional planning, or a closely related field.
+Urban Planner roles qualify as H-1B visa specialty occupations under SOC code 19-3051, requiring at least a bachelor's degree in urban planning, regional planning, or a closely related field.
 Municipal agencies, metropolitan planning organizations, and private consulting firms all sponsor H-1B petitions for this occupation, with no lottery exemption but consistent annual demand.

-See All Urban Planner JobsOverview
+Find H-1B Visa Urban Planner JobsOverview

-Showing 5 of 7+ Urban Planner jobs
+Showing 5 of 8+ Urban Planner jobs

-See all Urban Planner jobs
+See all Urban Planner Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Urban Planner roles.